dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 The first group is `--mode` that accepts `dist`, `dev`, `unit` and `functional` depending on the bundle that is needed, the argument defaults to `dist`.

-The build command supports two modes of `--watch`, `file` which writes built files to the relevant directory in `output` and `memory` that uses webpack dev server (and must be run with the `--serve` argument).
+The build command `--watch` writes files to the relevant directory in `output`.

 The `--help` argument displays the help information for the `dojo build` command and is equivalent to the `dojo build help` command.